ryanczm/Analytic-Musings/notes/fa/fa.md

     * Player ratings could be used to quantify quality.
 If the injured starters have worse ratings than the replacements.. maybe injury becomes a boost.
     * Maybe starting XI is a better proxy?
 * **Starting XI feature (must bet after 1h before kickoff)**
-    * The idea that as a fan, sometimes you know based on a starting lineup put out by the manager whether it's gonna be a long game.
-We've all seen it.
-Havertz, Madueke, Odegaard - we are finished.
-    * But we know this because we watch the players and we know who's good or not.
+    * How much the starting XI contributes to XG and XGA.
+The idea that sometimes the managers don't always put out the best starting XI.
+We know this as fans - e.g Havertz and Odegaard sucking.
     * Use historical player ratings to measure effectiveness of the XI - do these capture the information?
     * Feature is only available 1h or 1h15 min before games!
 So have to bet after lineup is out.
 Have some kind of lineup scraper from social media/X accounts of club X.
 * **Manager H2H feature**